SkywalkerDarren/goemoji/README.md

-# goemoji
+# goemoji😀
-🚀Fast and ✨simple way to handle text with emoji
+🚀Fast and ✨simple way to handle text with 👍emoji

 ## Installing